marixko/marixko/README.md

-I'm Ph.D.
-Candidate in Astronomy at the Universidade de São Paulo, Brazil.
+I'm PhD in Astronomy, and B.Sc. in Statistics.
+I obtained my degrees at Universidade de São Paulo, Brazil.
-B.Sc. in Statistics and B.Sc. in Astronomy from the same University.
 Curriculum Vitae and contacts can be found [in my website](https://marixko.github.io/).

 - Current member of [S-PLUS](https://www.splus.iag.usp.br/)